To More Inquiry

 3. Pongal

-The second day of the festival- Thai Pongal or Surya Pongal where the rice and mil are boiled in the earthen pot and then it is offered to the sun god.
+The second day of the festival- Thai Pongal or Surya Pongal where the rice and milk are boiled in the earthen pot and then it is offered to the sun god.
 A traditional and auspicious design Kolam is drawn with lime powder at the entrance of the house.
-The third day of Pongal is the Mattu Pongal where the cows are worshipped and decorated with bells, beads and garlands.
+The third day of Pongal is the Mattu Pongal where the cows are worshipped and decorated with bells, beads, and garlands.

-The fourth day is the last day of Pongal- Kaanum Pongal where the leftover food and the Pongal with betel leaves, nuts and sugarcane are kept on turmeric leaf in the courtyard by women who pray for the prosperity of their brothers.
+The fourth day is the last day of Pongal- Kaanum Pongal where the leftover food and the Pongal with betel leaves, nuts, and sugarcane are kept on turmeric leaf in the courtyard by women who pray for the prosperity of their brothers.
 So just attend this festival and be a part of this auspicious festivity.

 4. Thrissur Pooram